kapistelijaKrisu/a-stars-in-map/doc/Final_Comparison.md

-# Comparing test results of different algorithms (To start on week 6 with different versions of same algorithms)
+# Comparing test results of different algorithms (To start on week 7 with different versions of same algorithms)
+## waits for questions to be answered